 Certain statements contained herein constitute "forward-looking statements" within the meaning of the 1995 Reform Act.
 DLH desires to avail itself of certain "safe harbor" provisions of the 1995 Reform Act and is therefore including this special note to enable it to do so.
-Forward-looking statements included in this Annual Report on Form 10-K for fiscal year ended September 30, 2012 involve known and unknown risks, uncertainties, and other factors which could cause DLH's actual results, performance (financial or operating) or achievements to differ from the future results, performance (financial or operating) or achievements are based upon management's best estimates based upon current conditions and the most recent results of operations.
+Forward-looking statements included in this Annual Report on Form 10-K for fiscal year ended September 30, 2012 involve known and unknown risks, uncertainties, and other factors which could cause DLH's actual results, performance (financial or operating) or achievements to differ from the future results, performance (financial or operating) or achievements expressed or implied by such forward-looking statements.
+Such future results are based upon management's best estimates based upon current conditions and the most recent results of operations.
 These risks include, but are not limited to, the risks identified below.